temp101Temp/Trash-bin-Finder/README.md

 ## Installation

-Use thw command in each service.
+Use this command in each service.

 ```bash
 npm install